 Let’s take a look at the role of interface developers and how they contrast to the UX experts.
 This person knows how the app should look like and creates an attractive mockup in Photoshop.
 The next step is turning it into the code that will be rendered by the browsers.
 The major task is to make sure each pixel of the page looks perfect on any device.

-UI is all about the look and display while UX is all about behaviour and flow.
+UI is all about the look and displays while UX is all about behavior and flow.
 Can we separate them?
 We think that UI is a part of the UX and we cannot talk about each issue separately.
 You will never have an effective app if you have a super great UI with a poor UX and vice versa.

 UI and UX.
 What’s the real distinction?

-An experience gives you a chance to make the interaction with your customers high-quality and advanced.
+Experience gives you a chance to make interaction with your customers high-quality and advanced.
 You know what to expect from your customers before you publish the software.
-You can predict their behaviour and feelings about the new product.
+You can predict their behavior and feelings about the new product.

 While the distinction is clear and precise, we can add one thing here.
 There’s a trend to unite the roles of two experts into one.
 And we have a universal expert that will have a wide range of knowledge and experience.
 It’s time and cost efficient to hire such a person for small projects where you don’t overload them with a big number of tasks.